enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

 ---
 ## Content

-In order to learn **SQL** we must understand what a **RDBMS** is. **RDBMS** stands for *Relational Database Management System*, a *Database Management System* that allows the user to create, update and delete the *Relational Database*.
+**RDBMS** stands for *Relational Database Management System*, a *Database Management System* that allows the user to create, update and delete the *Relational Database*.

-*Relational Database* stores data in a form of _tables_, which are similar to a spreadsheet.
-From these tables, we can request data in various ways, filter it, and store it such that other users can use it.
-The language we use to do so is called **SQL**.
+*Relational Databases* store data in _tables_, which are similar to a spreadsheet in that they've got rows and columns.

+Using these tables we can query data, and store it such that others can query it.
+The language we use to _define_ tables is commonly referred to as SQL, but it's real name is DDL, *Data Definition Language*.

-In order to query a table, we first have to _define_ it.
-Here's an example:
+Here's an example of how we might define a table:

 ```
 CREATE TABLE users (
   id INT,